dd32/td-gh-ex/README.txt

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see .
+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

 A Starting Point WordPress Theme is derived from Underscores WordPress Theme, Copyright 2012-2016 Automattic, Inc.
 Underscores WordPress Theme is distributed under the terms of the GNU GPL